-The Administration requests that the City Council adopt an ordinance to approve the annual assessment on the properties incorporated within Lighting District L01.
-This action will renew the annual assessment levied upon each parcel of property described in the assessment list for the purpose of operation, maintenance, and electrical energy costs of street lights within the District.
+The Administration requests that the City Council adopt an ordinance to approve the annual assessment on the properties incorporated within Lighting District L02.
+This action will renew the annual assessment levied upon each parcel of property described in the assessment list for the purpose of paying the costs for operating, maintaining, patrolling and furnishing of electrical energy.
+Lighting District L02 was created on October 10, 1995 and consists of 11 extensions located throughout Council Districts 1, 2, 4 and 6 (includes the Rose Park extension).

-The Office of the City Engineer has determined that the total estimated annual costs for street lights in Lighting District No. L01 will be \$104,573.
-The City's portion is \$26,143 leaving an assessment of \$78,430 upon the 450 property owners in the lighting district.
-The Administration has provided the City Council a map illustrating the extensions within the district and a spreadsheet showing the costs and the number of properties within each extension.
-Assessments shall be payable by the due date of July 30, 2009 after which time interest accrual will occur.
+The Office of the City Engineer has determined that the total estimated annual costs for street lights in Lighting District L02 will be \$151,061.
+The City's portion is \$37,765 leaving an assessment of \$113,296 upon the 2,864 property owners in the lighting district.
+The Administration has provided the City Council a parcel map illustrating the extensions within the district and a spreadsheet showing the costs and the number of properties within each extension.
+Assessments shall be payable on December 15, 2009.

-The Administration reported that there is a provision for maintenance and power increases within the calculated original formula Notice of Intention (when the

-District was created) back in 1996; therefore a public hearing is not required.
+The Administration reported that there is a provision for maintenance and power increases within the calculated original formula Notice of Intention back in 1996; therefore a public hearing is not required.

-Within 15 days from the effective date, a property owner assessed within the District has an option to file a written appeal with City Engineering.
-First, the City Engineer's Office will attempt to resolve the appeal.
-However, if the appeal's resolution involves an adjustment in the assessment amount, the City shall convene a Board of Equalization and Review to consider the appeal, and the City shall report to the property owner regarding the Board of Equalization and Review's determination within five days.
+Within 15 days from the effective date, a property owner assessed within the District has an option to file a written appeal with the City Engineer.
+First, the City Engineer's Office will attempt to resolve the appeal, but if the resolution of the appeal involves an adjustment in the amount to be assessed against the property owner, the City shall convene a Board of Equalization and Review to consider the appeal, and make appropriate adjustments to said assessment.
+The City shall report to the property owner regarding the Board of Equalization and Review's determination within five days after its recommendation has been made.